ekhadley/think_tokens/README.md

             - At first each model knows nothing.
 Ignoring noise, they basically have no association between inputs and outputs.
             - If one model is speaking language, the other can learn it easily.
 So how to get them to invent a language the other can learn?
             - The reason an autoencoder can do  this is beucase gradients flow from output, through the decoder to intermediate result, through the encoder to the inputs.

-- looking at addition capacity for a normal model:
-    - There are 4 factors in this equation it seems:
-        - input-max, d_model, n_layers, and embed/unembed tying
-        - 2, 32, untied, 100  = 0.0
-        - 2, 32, untied, 1000 = 6.9
-        - 2, 32, tied,   100  = 0.0
-        - 2, 32, tied,   1000 = 6.9
-        - 2, 64, untied, 1000 = 6.9
-        - 2, 64, tied,   1000 = 6.9

-        - we can also try it while just giving it  the answer and telling it to repeat it.
-        - 2, 32, untied, 1000, given answer = 2
-        - 2, 32, tied,   1000, given answer = 0
-        - 0, 64, tied or untied, 1000, given answer = 0
-        - this suggests that the model can't even hold the 1k values properly in a 32-dim residual stream. d_model too small to ever learn to add.
-    - I've tried quite large models, and I can't get them to learn 1k addition at all. how big a problem is this/do i need to change course for my proof of concept?

 - This training method has several compounding levels of training difficulty
     - boostrapping problem.
 We have to learn to produce useful thinking tokens and learn to use thinking tokens simultaneously.